rdeepak2002/FordConnected/README.md

 ## Requirements (iOS)

-- Xcode (sign the project if necessary)
+- Xcode (sign the project in the 'iOS' folder if necessary)
 - yarn
 - node
 - React Native CLI